sarahschirduan/sarahschirduan.github.io/_posts/2019-05-26-qlik-vs-tableau.md

 <br>
 ### The Purpose of Data Visualization

 Data visualization done well is when data is presented simply and clearly.
 When an employee or executive glances at a dashboard, ascertaining the company’s performance versus its goals should be accomplished within moments.
 Choosing a data visualization software tool is not as easy as you might think.
-As we would expect there are advantages and disadvantages to each tool.
+There are advantages and disadvantages to each tool.
 Your ultimate choice will depend on what matters more to your organization.

 <br>
 ### Loading Data